- California State Board of Contractors

 California Polytechnic State University, San Luis Obispo, B.A

 T. Darren Barker

-Mr. Barker is a member of M&R’s Conflicts, Ethics & Opinion Committee.
+Within M&R, Darren is a member of the firm’s Conflicts, Ethics & Opinion Committee.

 Awards & Recognitions

 Darren was named to the list of Southern California Super Lawyers in 2016, 2017 and 2018.